lunargravity/weather-app/README.md

 ## API Troubleshooting

 - Correct City Name: Ensure the city name is spelled correctly.
-An incorrect city name may prevent the app from finding the location.
+An incorrect city name will automatically set the location to **Needmore, Texas, USA**.
+If there is an error when fetching the city, the location will be set to **Nowhere, Oklahoma, USA**. (_I hope that you think that's funny_).
 - API Rate Limits: Due to the limited number of requests allowed with the free trial API key, you may encounter restrictions after a certain number of requests.
 To avoid this, you can sign up for your own API key and replace the existing one in the code.